Representative Democracy: A Slippery Hold on Freedom

 In fiction, most of us will remember the example in the film Star Wars: Episode II – Attack of the Clones (2002), where it was officially recommended that the Senate grant emergency dictatorial powers to deal with one specific military threat, to senator Palpatine, after which he used those powers to turn the Government into his own Galactic Empire (Video: So This is How Liberty Dies)

-This makes the whole concept of political representation a complete fallacy (or, being a deliberate deception, a lie).
+This alone makes the whole concept of political representation a complete fallacy (or, being a deliberate deception, a lie).
 Yes, you elect someone, but after that they effectively become your dictator for the duration of their term.

 Atheism Incentive.
 Religion stands as potential adversaries with Government, capable of criticizing and rallying the People against Government.
 In response of this threat to dictatorship, Government controls taxation and immigration, and has been using both to undermine the independent power of religion in two ways: conditionally easing taxation on religious organizations which support Government, and emphasizing immigration of opposing religious groups (to decrease the social influence of the traditional religious groups).